 A good example is jaundice: a condition where the liver can’t process bilirubin, a yellow-orange substance in the blood causing the skin to turn yellow.

-The gallbladder is a greenish-yellow organ lying behind the liver that helps with the digestion of fat and stores bile.
+The gallbladder is a greenish-yellow organ lying behind the liver that helps digest fat and stores bile.

 Multiple infections can target the liver and gallbladder in chickens: